warestack/bda/session5/part-1/README.md

 > The database is now ready so that we can `use` it.
 >
-> If you run the `SHOW DATABASES` command once more, the new database, it will appear on the list.
+> If you run the `SHOW DATABASES` command once more, the new database will appear on the list.

 6. Select the `film_db` database as the current database to work on.